jcaillon/valet/tests.d/self-config/results.approved.md

 # This allows you to define custom functions or variables that will be available in Valet.
 #
 # For example, the following script is convenient way to translate `CI_*` variables to `VALET_*` variables.
-# The script should be named `startup` and be in the same directory as the config file.
 #
 # ```bash
 # # Convert argocd env vars to normal env vars